gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     rustup toolchain add nightly-2023-09-18
     ```

-4. As we will be compiling our Rust smart contract to Wasm, we will need a Wasm compiler.
+4. As we will be compiling a Rust program to Wasm, we will need a Wasm compiler.
 Let's add it to the toolchain.

     ```bash
     rustup target add wasm32-unknown-unknown --toolchain nightly-2023-09-18